KaranGohil/IMDBot-Movie-Chat-Bot/README.md

 - This class finds production companies and whether they worked on specific movies, and can look for a certain movie in the company's repertoire.

+#### wiki.py

+- Search the desired Wikipedia Page and the link to the page using wikipedia-API.
+- This also find desired Wikipedia Page in different language with the help of googletrans API.

+#### googleTranslator.py

+- This class detects any language and convert into English.

 ### Natural Language Processing

 #### ner.py